manweile/BTFMI/README.md

 Now that you can actually power up the RN-52 and send it into command mode, let's talk about changing the settings, and thus the behavior, of the Bluetooth module.

-1. Make sure the CMD Mode switch is in the OFF position (GPIO9 NOT shorted to GND).
+1. Make sure the CMD Mode switch is in the OFF position (GPIO9 NOT shorted to GND - refer to fritzing diagram).
 2. Turn on your RN-52.
 3. The two status LEDs should both stay solid for about 1 second and then begin flashing alternately.
 4. Your device is now ready to make a connection.
 Rather than connect over Bluetooth, the connection will be made over the serial UART.
-5. Open a terminal window on the port (COM 9) your RN-52 has been assigned (115200 Baud, 8,N,1).
+5. Open a Teraterm terminal window on the port (COM 9) your RN-52 has been assigned (115200 Baud, 8,N,1).
 6. With the terminal open and connected to the RN-52, flip the CMD Mode switch to the ON position (GPIO9 shorted to GND).
 You should now see CMD appear in your terminal.

 7. Enable AVRCP
 By default, the RN-52 does not have the AVRCP enabled.
 This is part of the extended features.
 When you type D to see the basic settings, you'll notice a line that says ExtFeatures=XX, where XX is some hex value.